Trains collide in southern Egypt, killing at least 32 | Business

 Trains collide in southern Egypt, killing at least 32

-Two trains collided Friday in southern Egypt Friday, causing three passenger cars to flip over, killing 32 people and leaving 66 injured, health authorities said.
+Two trains collided on Friday in southern Egypt, apparently after someone activated the emergency brakes, killing at least 32 people and leaving at least 66 injured, Egyptian authorities said.

-Dozens of ambulance vehicles were rushed to the scene of the crash, which took place in the southern province of Sohag, said a statement by Egypt's health ministry.
+Dozens of ambulances rushed to the scene in the southern province of Sohag, according to a statement by Egypt's heath ministry.
+At least 50 wounded were transferred to nearby hospitals.

+Egypt's Railway Authorities said the accident happened when someone activated the emergency brakes of a passenger train that was headed to the Mediterranean city of Alexandria.
+The train stopped abruptly and was struck from behind by another train.
+The collision caused two cars from the first train to flip over.

-Local media displayed videos from the scene showing flipped wagons with passengers trapped inside and surrounded by rubble.
+Local media displayed videos from the scene showing flipped cars with passengers trapped inside and surrounded by rubble.
 Some victims seemed unconscious, while others could be seen bleeding.
-Bystanders carried bodies, laying them out on the ground near the site of the accident.
+Bystanders carried bodies and laid them out on the ground near the site.
 Egypt's railway system has a history of badly maintained equipment and poor management.
 Official figures show that 1,793 train accidents took place in 2017 across the country.

+President Abdel-Fattah said he was monitoring the situation and that those responsible would be held accountable.

+“The pain that tears our hearts today cannot but make us more determined to end this type of disasters,” he wrote on his Facebook page.

 In 2018, a passenger train derailed near the southern city of Aswan, injuring at least six people and prompting authorities to fire the chief of the country's railways.